log69/yesscript2/README.md

 # YesScript2
-## Firefox WebExtension, blocks scripts on specific sites
+## WebExtension for browsers (Firefox, Chrome, Opera), it blocks scripts on specific sites

 Clicking the toolbar icon does the following: